wesleyegberto/java-virtualthreads-chat/README.md

 | --- | --- |
 | ![](img/chat-server-virtual-multithreads-count.png) | ![](img/chat-server-virtual-multithreads-active.png) |

-To stress the virtual threads, we could create some clients and request the calculation of Fibonacci sequence to do some CPU-bounded work.
+To stress the virtual threads, we could create some clients and request the calculation of Fibonacci sequence to do some CPU-bound work.

 ```sh
 $ telnet 127.0.0.1 8000